 Occupied for more than a century by the ranching family that built it, the house had seen better days.
 But its honest form and sturdy bones made it well worth resurrecting.

-Five generations of the same family lived and worked on Squaw Creek Ranch, and the house they built reflects their life and times.
-“It’s an 1880s pioneer homestead in the Texas Hill Country,” says design/build remodeler Richard Laughlin.
+Five generations of the same family have lived and worked on Squaw Creek Ranch, built in the 1880s in the Texas Hill Country.

-In updating the house, Laughlin devoted its stone-walled core to daytime living spaces.
-Enlarged arched openings permit an easy flow from the kitchen to the living and dining rooms.
-French doors open the dining room to a new screened porch.
-A two-bedroom suite fills the wood-framed 1970s-era addition at the rear, while a generous master bedroom suite occupies the entire second-floor loft.
+In the remodel,the stone-walled core is devoted to daytime living spaces.
+A two-bedroom suite fills the wood-framed 1970s-era addition at the rear.
+A master bedroom suite occupies the entire second-floor loft (not shown).

 A low-headroom attic space above the dining room contains central heating and air conditioning equipment and a pair of gas-fired demand-type water heaters.
 Also hidden from view is a full envelope of sprayed foam insulation.

 The remodel exposed the home’s original 18-inch–thick limestone masonry walls.
 The gypsum board ceilings on the first floor were removed to expose the original joists and decking above.